LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/we-do-not-forgive-for-them.md

 ---
 We do not forgive for them,

-we forgive for us,
+we forgive for us.

+&nbsp;

-for as long as we maintain
+For as long as we maintain

 our grievances